zegetech/zegetech.github.io/_posts/2019-01-16-kanban-vs-scrum.md

 **Sprint**
 The heart of Scrum is a sprint.
 A fixed duration during which a "Done", useable, and potentially releasable product Increment is created.
 Sprints have consistent durations throughout the development process.
 Sprints are made up of a number of Scrum events:

 1. *Sprint Planning*.
 This involves a meeting in which the Scrum team will highlight the work to be done during the sprint.
-Sprint planning is time-boxed to a maximum of  8hours for a one month sprint.
+Generally sprint planning is time-boxed to a maximum of  8hours for a one month sprint.
 The topics will focus on, what can be done, how it will be done and ultimately the end goal.
 2. *Daily Scrums*.
-Also referred to as daily stand-ups.Daily Scrums are time-boxed at 15 mins and done every day of the sprint by the development team.
+Also referred to as daily stand-ups.Daily Scrums are generally time-boxed at 15 mins and done every day of the sprint by the development team.
 During this period the team plans for work to be done in the next 24 hours.
 It is during this session, the team also tackles any impediments/blockers that might hinder the team from meeting the sprint goal.
 3. *The development work*.
 This is the actual development work.
 The time when the development team completes individual tasks that are aimed at achieving the sprint goals.
 4. *The Sprint Review*.During the Sprint Review, the Scrum team and stakeholders collaborate about what was done in the Sprint.
 They inspect what has been achieved and adapt the backlog if needed.
-Sprint review is tTime-boxed at 4hours for a one-month sprint and shorter for shorter sprints.
+Sprint review is generally time-boxed at 4hours for a one-month sprint and shorter for shorter sprints.
 5. *Sprint Retrospective*.
 A time during which the Scrum team inspects itself and creates a plan for improvements to be enacted during the next Sprint.
-Time-boxed at 3hours for a one-month sprint.
+Generally time-boxed at 3hours for a one-month sprint.

 ## Scrum Artifacts

-Scrum’s representation of the work or value that provide transparency and opportunities for inspection and change recommendation.
-This will include the product backlog(list of tasks to be completed for the final product), a sprint backlog(list of tasks to be completed for each sprint), an Increment  (the sum of all the Product Backlog items completed during a Sprint).
+Scrum arifacts refers to the  representation of the work or value.
+They provide key information to the scrum team and the stakeholders to allow transparency and opportunities for inspection and change recommendation.Scrum artifacts include:

+1. The product backlog(list of tasks to be completed for the final product).
+2. Sprint backlog(list of tasks to be completed for each sprint).
+3. Increment  (the sum of all the Product Backlog items completed during a Sprint).
+4. Sprint Burn-Down Chart(The sum of the total items that remain in the backlog).

 ## Advantages